Fama–MacBeth regression

 The Fama–MacBeth regression is a method used to estimate parameters for asset pricing models such as the capital asset pricing model (CAPM).
 The method estimates the betas and risk premia for any risk factors that are expected to determine asset prices.

+Methodology

 The method works with multiple assets across time (panel data).
 The parameters are estimated in two steps: